matthizou/jss-to-styled-components/README.md

   }
   ```

-  But default, it will pass it as `className` to the generated styled-component
+  By default, it will pass it as `className` to the generated styled-component

   ```
   const Container = styled.div.attrs({